-As shown in the following chart, the average investment rates for short-term investments and the WVBOTI have been consistent with the Federal Funds rate and remained at a historical low of 0.00% to 0.25% from 2012 through 2015.
+As shown in the following chart, the average investment rates for short-term investments and the WVBOTI have been consistent with the Federal Funds rate and remained at a historical low of 0.00% to 0.25% from 2013 through 2015.
 During fiscal year 2016, the Federal Reserve increased the federal funds rate ranging from 0.25% to 0.50% and continued to increase the rate eight additional times during fiscal years 2017 through 2019 ranging from 1.00% to 2.50%.
-During fiscal year 2020, the Federal Reserve decreased the rate five times to the current rate ranging from 0.00% to 0.25% where they remained for fiscal year 2021.
+During fiscal year 2020, the Federal Reserve decreased the rate five times to rates ranging from 0.00% to 0.25% where they remained for fiscal year 2021.
+Since March 2022, the Federal Reserve increased the rate three times with the rates ranging 0.25% to 1.75%.
 Due to market conditions, the Fund invests in demand deposit accounts, FDIC insured certificates of deposit and in collateralized certificates of deposit to maximize investment yields and preserve principal.

-Due to the lower interest rates, investment earnings decreased 12.3% from 2019 to 2020, net of unrealized gains or losses and decreased an additional 38.4% from 2020 to 2021, net of unrealized gains or losses.
+Due to the lower interest rates, investment earnings decreased 38.4% from 2020 to 2021, net of unrealized gains or losses and decreased an additional 21.1% from 2021 to 2022, net of unrealized gains or losses.